MineTrax/minetrax.github.io/docs/web/getting-started.md

 // Create the database
 CREATE DATABASE minetrax;
 // Create the user, change 'randomStrongPassword' to any strong password of your choice.
-CREATE USER 'minetrax'@'127.0.0.1' IDENTIFIED BY 'randomStrongPassword';
+CREATE USER 'minetrax'@'localhost' IDENTIFIED BY 'randomStrongPassword';
 // Give permission of the DB to user
-GRANT ALL PRIVILEGES ON minetrax.* TO 'minetrax'@'127.0.0.1' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON minetrax.* TO 'minetrax'@'locahost' WITH GRANT OPTION;
 exit
 ```